The blue badge scheme is designed to give registered blind and disabled people the opportunity to park close to amenities.

 Lengths of road reserved for vehicles loading and unloading are indicated by a white 'bay' marking with the works 'loading only' and a sign with the white on blue 'trolley' symbol.
 This sign also shows whether loading and unloading is restricted to goods vehicles and the time at which the bay can be used.
 If no times or days are shown it may be used at any time.
 Vehicles may not park here if they are not loading or unloading.

 Restrictions throughout these zones are indicated by zone entry signs and time plates within the zone, but without yellow lines or kerb marks.
 Parking within a restricted parking zone is only permitted within the bays delineated by white road markings.
-Additional advisory signs can be found within each zone highlighting the unconventional road markings to vehicle users.
+Outwith the white road markings is a No Waiting at Any Time Restriction which prohibits parking at all times.
+Combined Restricted Parking Zone / 20mph Zone signage is also utilised in zones where a mandatory 20 mph speed limit also applies.

 Further information on signs affecting motorists can be found in the highway code.